Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Acknowledgement

-This work was supported by the National Natural Science Foundation of China under contract 61976196 and the Key Project of the Natural Science Foundation of Zhejiang Province under contract LZ22F030003.
+This work was supported by the National Natural Science Foundation of China (62376252); Key Project of Natural Science Foundation of Zhejiang Province (LZ22F030003); Zhejiang Province Leading Geese Plan (2024C02G1123882).